Dan-Huettner/FAT-Filesystem-Reader/readme.md

 # FAT Filesystem Reader

 ## Overview
-This is a program I implemented on my own time to read from a storage device with a FAT12 or FAT32 filesystem.
+This is a program I implemented to read from a storage device with a FAT12 or FAT32 filesystem.
 This program will read the contents and output a list of all the files in the volume along with the following information:
 * File name
 * File type (i.e. regular file or directory)
 * Size (in Bytes)